-DDOJECT To improve the risk/return profile for the System's investments.
-PROJECT To improve the haspreturn prome for the System's investments.
-OBJECTIVE 2023-24 Implementation of the Board-approved 2022-23 Asset Allocation Plan.
-DELIVERABLES Provide and the second s DELIVERADLES 2023-24 BY SEPTEMBER 30, 2023: MILESTONES Complete the structure reviews for the public equity asset class.
-BY DECEMBER 31, 2023: Complete the structure reviews for other asset classes.
-BY MARCH 31, 2024: Complete any searches, including conducting interviews and making new manager selections.
-BY JUNE 30, 2024: Complete implementation of the 2022-23 Asset Allocation Plan.
+PROJECT To improve the risk/return profile for the System's investments.

+OBJECTIVE

+OBJECTIVE

+Inculation and the Decad and and 2022 22 Acces Allo action Disp

+2023-24 Implementation of the Board-approved 2022-23 Asset Allocation Plan.

+DELIVERABLES

+2023-24 BY SEPTEMBER 30, 2023:

+MILESTONES Complete the structure reviews for the public equity asset class.

+MILESIONES

+BY DECEMBER 31, 2023:

+Complete the structure reviews for other asset classes.

+BY MARCH 31, 2024:

+Complete any searches, including conducting interviews and making new

+manager selections.

+BY JUNE 30, 2024:

+Complete implementation of the 2022-23 Asset Allocation Plan.

+l

 2023-24 Three (3) free manager searches are provided annually by RVK.
+Should

+additional searches be required based on the Board's decisions, a budget

+RESOURCES

-Should RESOURCES additional searches be required based on the Board's decisions, a budget of \$19,500 for each manager on-site will be necessary for each additional manager search beyond the three free searches per contract year.
+of \$19,500 for each manager on-site will be necessary for each additional